fuzziqersoftware/resource_dasm/README.md

 Ferazel's Wand is an action-adventure game in which you destroy evil monsters and save the world using magic spells. render_ferazels_wand_levels decodes the levels from the game's resource fork and draws maps of them.
 Just put render_ferazels_wand_levels in the same folder as all the Ferazel's Wand data files and run it from there.

+### render_harry_levels

+render_harry_levels decodes the levels from Harry the Handsome Executive and draws maps of them.
+Just put render_harry_levels in the same folder as all the game's data files and run it from there.
+You'll have to manually supply a clut file, though (like for bt_decode_sprite).

 ### render_infotron_levels

 Infotron is a puzzle game very much like Supaplex (and Move Blocks and Eat Stuff). render_infotron_levels decodes the levels from the game's resource fork and draws maps of them.
 Just put render_infotron_levels in the "Info Datafiles" folder and run it from there.